Update September 2021

 Internet Security Suite.
 This is a collection of several programs “all in one box” that include Anti-Virus, Anti-Spyware, Personal Firewall and sometimes other bits.
 The advantage of using a “suite” is that it is very easy to keep it updated and you know that all the different programs / applications will work together (play nicely).
 Now mainly redundant as Windows 10 does it all.

 IP Address.
 Any device that connects to a network (LAN, MAN or WAN) needs a unique Identity, much the same as you have a house number and postcode.
-The IP (Internet Protocol) Address is currently given in the “Dotted Quad” format so the IP address of your PC on a LAN (when using a router) maybe something like 192.168.1.12 any other PC on the LAN would have a different but similar IP address like 192.168.1.13 (see private IP address).
+The IP (Internet Protocol) Address IPv4 is currently given in the “Dotted Quad” format and uses 32 bits so the IP address of your PC on a LAN maybe something like 192.168.1.12 any other PC on the LAN would have a different but similar IP address like 192.168.1.13 (see private IP address).
 One way to check what your IP address is click on START > RUN, type CMD + Enter.
 Then in the window that pops up type IPCONFIG + click enter.
-This will return your IP address (begins with 10.x.x.x, 172.x.x.x or 192.x.x.x, if it begins with 169.x.x.x you have a network problem), Subnet Mask (usually 255.255.255.0) and Default Gateway (this will be your router and will have an IP address of something like 10.x.x.1 or 10.x.x.254 or 192.168.x.1 or 192.169.x.254)
+This will return your IP address (begins with 10.x.x.x, 172.x.x.x or 192.x.x.x, if it begins with 169.x.x.x you have a network problem), Subnet Mask (usually 255.255.255.0) and Default Gateway (this will be your router and will have an IP address of something like 10.x.x.1 or 10.x.x.254 or 192.168.x.1 or 192.168.x.254)

 LAN = Local Area Network.
 Where you have 2 or more PCs connected (networked) usually in the same building.
 If you have more than 2 PCs that you want to network, you would use a network Switch or Network Hub (Switches are better) A LAN enables you to share printers and DATA with other PCs on the LAN.
 The network could be either Ethernet (usually Cat5 or Cat6 cable) or WiFi or a combination of the two.